NicoloCavalli95horses/KMS-web-testing/content/01 Notes/session hijacking.md

 **Mitigation strategies**
 - always generate new SID after critical operations happen (login, logout, sensitive information update, etc)
+- obviously, only the SID should be refreshed, and not other sensitive information related to the user (e.g., the shopping cart content)

 ### Session donation